quocviet1207/quocviet1207/README.md

 <h1> 👋 About Me:</h1>
 Hiii!
-Welcome to my GitHub landing page!<br />
+Welcome to my GitHub landing page!<br /> <br />
-My name is Viet, a rising junior in Computer Engineering with a minor in Robotics at the University at Buffalo.<br />
+My name is Viet, a rising junior in Computer Engineering with a minor in Robotics at the University at Buffalo.<br /> <br />
 I was a CS student at first, but I want to have more hands-on experience; that's why I switched to CE.
-And working with hardware is great so far for me. <br />
+And working with hardware is great so far for me. <br /> <br />
-However, as you know that doing a hardware project is so much harder than software, which you need to buy different electronic components, limited resources, etc. But yeh, I hope that I can figure out what I'm really interested in hardware. <br />
+However, as you know that doing a hardware project is so much harder than software, which you need to buy different electronic components, limited resources, etc. But yeh, I hope that I can figure out what I'm really interested in hardware. <br /> <br />
 For software, tbh I'm not that into website development, but I love working on projects with AI/ML, such as computer vision.
 Besides that, in Robotics, I am currently interested in working on the perception of Robotics, such as SLAM.

 - 🔭 I’m currently try to **build something cool in Robotics and AI/ML**